-and $R_s$ being unmodified. $\mathcal{N}(a,b)$ here means normal distribution with mean $a$ and standard deviation $b$.
-Condition (i) of rectification is then satisfied in the regime where thermal noise is insignificant ($V^2\gg \mathbb{E}| \vec{r}_{th}|^2$), since in that regime the idealised rectification would take $V\rightarrow |V|$.
-Moreover the output voltage is generally lower than $|V|$, even though it does not have the form $|V|$-constant (an expression which anyway should not be taken too seriously as it could be negative).
+and $R_s$ being unmodified. $\mathcal{N}(a,b)$ here means normal distribution with mean $a$ and standard deviation $b$. $\mathbb{E} |\vec{r}_{th}|^2|^{\frac{1}{2}}$ can be interpreted as the penalty term, the lowering of the voltage due to the rectification.
+Condition (i) of rectification is then satisfied in the regime where thermal noise is insignificant ($V^2\gg \mathbb{E}| \vec{r}_{th}|^2$), since in that regime the idealized rectification would take $V\mapsto |V|$.
+Moreover the output voltage is generally lower than $|V|$, even though it does not have the exact form $|V|-V_b$ (an expression which anyway should not be taken too seriously as it could be negative).
 Condition (ii) is moreover satisfied since

-Let us then accept Eq.\ref{eq:rectifier} as a possibly, in principle, realisable rectifier and go on to use this idealised rectifier operation and see how many unit DCs we can distill out of a transient source.
+Let us then accept Eq. \eqref{eq:rectifier} as a possibly, in principle, realizable rectifier and go on to use this idealized rectifier operation and see how many unit dc sources we can distill out of a transient source.

 Given a source $(\Svec+\vec{r},R_s)$ we then see that the rectifier turns the voltage distribution into

 Now we allow for one more tool to achieve the distillation: composition of many independent identical copies of the source.
 Consider many, $n$, such sources in series.
 By the law of large numbers, the total voltage is then approximately deterministic with value